 Analysis.
 The first step of GRAHAMSCAN is a sort operation, which takes $O(n \log n)$ time.
 All the rest runs in O(n) time, including the double loop in PARTIALHULL(.)
-The reason for the latter is the following: Each vertex $v \in S$ is appended once and removed at most once.
+The reason for the latter is the following counting argument: Each vertex $v \in S$ is considered at most twice, because it is appended once and removed at most once.
 Hence, the POPBACK operation in the inner loop can only be executed O(n) times.